 - Termites – $1,000: These pesky insects will literally eat away at your investment, and if they aren’t caught quickly, they can cause serious structural damage, and the costs of repairing this damage can quickly spiral out of control.

 - Dead Furnace – $5,000: The average furnace lasts quite a long time, but sooner or later, every furnace needs to be replaced.
 The cost of the new furnace depends on the type of furnace and the amount of duct work that needs to be done, and can become very pricy very quickly.

 The cost and labor-intensive nature of repairs can delay the sale of a home significantly.
-Many buyers are opting to sell in “as is” condition to avoid the hassle of dealing with repairs.
-Seller’s Advantage purchases homes in as-is condition for those who want to get cash for their property in as little as seven days.
+Many buyers are opting to sell houses in “as is” condition to avoid the hassle of dealing with repairs.
+Seller’s Advantage buys homes in any condition for those who want to get cash for their property in as little as seven days read our Sellers Advantage reviews.
 Homeowners can get a quote on the value of their home by calling 800-208-3243 or contacting them here.